However, gift giving in the workplace can become toxic if not carefully guided, and employees may start to feel uncomfortable.

 While these are different, it's still possible to outline what might breach the trust of your colleagues, superiors, or employees.

-It's up to you to decide what's really the appropriate policy for your workplace and what you can do practically to keep the cycle of gift exchange in a healthy balance.
+It's up to you to decide what's really the appropriate policy for your workplace and what you can do practically to keep the cycle of co worker gifts exchange in a healthy balance.

 Some general rules are just helpful to think about.